 AC Line Voltage and Frequency – Configuration (+ 10%):

 - 230-240V~ 50/60Hz

 Crown Audio is featured in My New Microphone’s Top Best Power Amplifier Brands In The World.

 This specification simply tells us what power mains the amplifier can be connected to.
 To find out the actual power rail voltages of the amplifier (how the amplifier actually converts and uses the power from the power mains), we’d have to find a schematic.

 Heritage Audio 1084

-The Heritage Audio 1084 (link to compare prices at select retailers) is a Class-A mic preamp/EQ featuring custom polystyrene and polypropylene film tone capacitors.
+The Heritage Audio 1084 (link to check the price on Amazon) is a Class-A mic preamp/EQ featuring custom polystyrene and polypropylene film tone capacitors.
 Its power specification is as follows: